enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/data-and-state/index.md

 ## Defining our State

-For our App, we have two pieces of state we need to manage: the active panel (`List` or `Detail`) and the selected kitten.
+For our App, we have two pieces of state we need to manage: the active panel, which consists of `List` and `Detail`, and the selected kitten.
 Both can be represented as numbers representing the index of the panel and the index of the kitten in `kittens`.
 We will also define two custom events, `onPanelIndexChange` and `onKittenIndexChange`, that we can use to indicate when each of those indices should change.

 **./src/App/App.js**
 ```js